ccallawa/alyvix_doc/test_case_building/editor_scripting_panel.rst

 :rawhtml:`<a href="../glossary.html#glossary-map"><i class="fa fa-tiny fa-question-circle"></i></a>`,
 and then reorder and edit them.

-When Alyvix Robot executes a script, it will interact with the web browser, other app, or even Windows itself, by following your script step by step, executing each test case object in turn.
+When Alyvix Robot :ref:`executes a script <test_case_execution_top>`, it will interact with the web browser, other app, or even Windows itself, by following your script step by step, executing each test case object in the order indicated by the script.

 When Editor is first started with a new test case, there are no scripted elements yet, and thus the scripting panel is empty: